cwrc/CWRC-Writer-Dev-Docs/README.md

 ```
 npm run commit
 ```
 which will prompt for various things with which to write the changelog, and will then try to commit.
-This will trigger the husky scripts in precommit, which will run our tests and will confirm that our test coverage meets our set limit.
+This will trigger the Git precommit hook, which in turn runs the husky scripts in .git/hooks/precommit, which will run our tests and confirm that our test coverage meets our set limit.
+If all's well, the commit is made.

 ##### Push to GitHub

-If all is well with the tests and coverage then
+After successfully committing:

 ```
 git push
 ```

-it all up to github which will trigger Travis and hence run the tests and coverage checks again, and then run semantic release as described earlier.
+it all up to GitHub which will trigger Travis and hence run the tests and coverage checks again, and then run semantic release as described earlier.